Investigating Apple's Standing In Technology Hardware, Storage & Peripherals Industry Compared To Competitors

 With higher gross profit of $43.88 Billion, which indicates 60.94x above the industry average, the company demonstrates stronger profitability and higher earnings from its core operations.

-The company is witnessing a substantial decline in revenue growth, with a rate of 6.07% compared to the industry average of 167.6%, which indicates a challenging sales environment.
+The company's revenue growth of 6.07% is significantly lower compared to the industry average of 167.37%.
+This indicates a potential fall in the company's sales performance.

 Debt To Equity Ratio